Glenn Tipton: Early life

 Tipton was born on 25 October 1947, in Blackheath, Staffordshire, to Olive and Doug Tipton.
 He attended Olive Hill Primary School when he was about five years old.
 His brother, Gary, was a guitar player for a local band called the Atlantics.
 Early on, Tipton was taught to play the piano by his mother.

-Tipton learned to play guitar at age 19 with his first guitar being a Hofner acoustic guitar.
+Tipton learned to play guitar at age 19 with his first guitar being a Hofner acoustic guitar in 1966.
 He would then play a Rickenbacker until he was able to afford a Fender Stratocaster.
 This guitar would become his main live guitar until it was stolen after a show in Newcastle.
 Tipton soon bought a black Stratocaster and, later, a Gibson SG Special afterwards with money he received to replace his stolen guitar.
 He can be seen playing both of these guitars during Judas Priest's appearance on The Old Grey Whistle Test in 1975.

 Career

-Tipton's first band was Shave 'Em Dry, with future Starfighters and Ozzy Osbourne drummer Barry Scrannage, which became Merlin, later becoming the Flying Hat Band.
+Tipton's first band was Merlin (1967–1969), which became Shave 'Em Dry (1969–1971), with future Starfighters and Ozzy Osbourne drummer Barry Scrannage, later becoming the Flying Hat Band in 1971.
 This band soon broke up due to management issues.
 In May 1974, Tipton joined Judas Priest, and coincidentally Scrannage had joined the band Bullion with earlier Judas Priest members Ernest Chataway and Bruno Staphenhill.
 This was during the recording for Rocka Rolla, so Tipton quickly added his guitar parts to the album.
 He frequently played keyboards on the early albums, although those were no longer featured on any songs after Killing Machine.